 It’s also discreet if you use a concentrate with no flavour (i.e non terpene infused), so you can feel the effects swiftly on the go with no problem.

 When CBD is swallowed, it passes through the digestive tract.
 As a result, this is the slowest method in terms of feeling the effect, but it’s also the longest in terms of the active duration.

 Depending on your stomach contents, digested CBD can take anywhere from half an hour to a few hours to be fully absorbed.

 The great thing about swallowing CBD is that it’s usually pre-measured.
 In edibles or gel caps, the CBD concentration is listed per piece, which makes it easy to know how much to consume.

 Topical CBD creams and lotions or transdermal patches are applied directly to the skin.
-Effects are felt locally AND the amount used varies from person to person.
-With topicals it’s more about finding a formulation you are comfortable with and enjoy using!
+Effects are felt locally and the amount used varies from person to person.

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.